Funeral Sentences and Music for the Funeral of Queen Mary

 The English composer Henry Purcell wrote funeral music that includes his Funeral Sentences and the later Music for the Funeral of Queen Mary, Z. 860.
 Two of the funeral sentences, "Man that is born of a woman" Z. 27 and "In the midst of life we are in death" Z. 17, survive in autograph score.
 The Music for the Funeral of Queen Mary comprises the March and Canzona Z. 780 and the funeral sentence "Thou knowest, Lord, the secrets of our hearts" Z. 58C.
-It was first performed at the funeral of Queen Mary II of England in March 1695.
+It was first performed at the funeral of Queen Mary II of England in Westminster Abbey on 5 March 1695.
 Purcell's setting of "Thou knowest, Lord" was performed at his own funeral in November of the same year.
 In modern performances the March, Canzona and three funeral sentences are often combined as Purcell's Funeral Sentences, Z. 860.

 History

-The funeral of Queen Mary II (30 April 1662 – 28 December 1694) in Westminster Abbey was not until 5 March 1695.
 Purcell composed a setting of the sixth of the seven sentences of the Anglican Burial Service ("Thou Knowest Lord", Z. 58C) for the occasion, together with the March and Canzona, Z. 780.
 It is believed these were performed with settings of the other six sentences by the Elizabethan composer Thomas Morley.
 Purcell had much earlier composed settings of three of the Burial Service sentences, including two different ones of "Thou Knowest Lord".
 The earlier settings are contained in autograph score, but there is no autograph of the 1695 music.
 Later in 1695 Purcell reused the March and Canzona as part of the incidental music for Thomas Shadwell's play The Libertine.

 When William Croft was commissioned to write another setting for the burial service, he freely admitted that he had imitated Purcell's style "as near as I could".
 Croft preserved the whole of Purcell's "Thou knowest, Lord" within his new work, stating that "The reason why I did not compose that verse anew (so as to render the whole service entirely of my own composition) is obvious to every Artist".
 Croft's funeral sentences, and therefore Purcell's along with it, have been sung at nearly every royal and state funeral in England over the last three centuries.